meiliuwu/meiliuwu.github.io/_pages/profiles.md

     image_circular: false # crops the image to make it circular
     more_info: >

+  - align: left
+    image: prof_pic_hanyixiong.jpg
+    content: about_HXiong.md
+    image_circular: false # crops the image to make it circular
+    more_info: >

   # - align: left
   #   image: prof_pic.jpg
   #   content: about_FLi.md